Talend/design-system/adr/data-test.md

 ## Solutions

 Systematically enforce [data-test] attributes for QA purpose in the components or layout markup that require them.
+They will be **mandatory for each interactive element**, at least.
 We see two benefits to that pattern:

 1 — Better documentation.
 The single data attribute act as a contract with our QA team and it's easy to find which components are under that contract.